yagoplx/HellfireBuilder/README.md

 It setups an environment that facilitiates development of Astral Sorcery and ObserverLib.
 Make your changes to MirrorAstralSorcery and MirrorObserverLib, and run.
 The debug-ready mod jar will be served warm to you (or Minecraft).
-Plus, the changes will be placed in the git repo src folder, for commiting and pushing changes.
+Plus, the changes to src will be placed in the git repo src folder, for commiting and pushing changes.
 This is most useful if you replace the repos with your own fork, to later make a PR.
+This also prevents dirtying up the file tree with gradlew and stuff.

 **Installation**
 Clone the repo. `git clone https://github.com/yagoplx/HellfireBuilder.git; cd HellfireBuilder/`